 #7.
 Travel apps

-Services for finding tickets and housing are still leading in the app market.
+Services designed to find tickets and housing are still leading in the app market.
 No wonder!
-They can really become indispensable tools for planning travel and business trips.
+They can really become indispensable tools to plan travel and business trips.
 And if you are the owner of a travel agency, think about the location-based application development.

-This is another great idea for location app development.
-For example, Yahoo Weather uses location data to simplify the process of user interaction with the application, reducing the number of actions that must be performed.
+Take a look at another great idea for GPS app development.
+For instance, Yahoo Weather uses location data to simplify the process of user interaction with the mobile application, reducing the number of actions which must be performed.